-- The agreements they've made with health insurance companies
+- The agreements they have made with health insurance companies

-The information in the Calculating Costs section explains how CompareMaine uses all these differences when figuring cost averages for about 200 medical procedures.
+The information in the Calculating Costs section explains how CompareMaine uses all these differences when figuring cost averages for more than 280 medical procedures.

 The cost estimates on CompareMaine are median payments.
 They are meant to serve as a reference point for comparison.
-In order to find out your actual payment, please contact your insurance company.
+Please contact your insurance company to find out your actual payment.
 If you do not have insurance, please contact the facility that you are interested in.
-When contacted directly, facilities often report their charges which may be higher than the actual payments they receive from insurance companies and patients.
+When contacted directly, facilities often report their charges, which may be higher than the actual payments they receive from insurance companies and patients.

 MHDO makes every effort to provide accurate information on this website.
 Healthcare providers and insurance companies included on CompareMaine are sent the cost data to review for accuracy before they are released.
 Estimates published on this website are within 10% of payer and facility estimates.